 Are Concurrent Credit courses transferrable?

 Yes!
-Northwest University is accredited at the same level as all major universities such as University of Washington and Washington State.
+Northwest University is accredited at the same level as all major universities such as the University of Washington and Washington State.
 Concurrent Credit courses earned at NU are transferrable to other universities in the same way as all NU courses.

 HOWEVER: each university sets its own transfer policies, and some courses may not satisfy other university requirements regardless of how they were delivered.
 An example would be that some science courses may not transfer into another university’s science program.
 The issue is not the delivery mode but the course content.